ganeti/ganeti/doc/design-storagetypes.rst

 same disk template, therefore we will then start referencing the storage pool name instead of the disk template.

+Note: As of version 2.10, ``gnt-node list`` only reports storage space information for the default disk template, as supporting more options turned out to be not feasible without storage pools.

+Besides in ``gnt-node list``, storage space information is also displayed in ``gnt-node list-storage``.
+This will also adapt to the extended storage reporting capabilities.
+The user can specify a storage type using ``--storage-type``.
+If he requests storage information about a storage type which does not support space reporting, a warning is emitted.
+If no storage type is specified explicitely, ``gnt-node list-storage`` will try to report storage on the storage type of the default disk template.
+If the default disk template's storage type does not support space reporting, an error message is emitted.

 ``gnt-cluster info`` will report which disk templates are enabled, i.e. which ones are supported according to the cluster configuration.
 Example output::